 Dangers of Drug Addiction

-- An underlying mental disorder, like schizophrenia, depression or generalized anxiety
+- An underlying mental disorder, like schizophrenia, post-traumatic stress syndrome (PTSD), depression or anxiety.

 Education alone isn’t enough to help an addict get clean.
-But learning about the dangers of drugs can be an important step if you’re thinking about experimenting with heroin, marijuana or meth—or if you’re wondering whether you’re ready to seek help for addiction.
+However, learning about the dangers of drug addiction can be an important step for those thinking about experimenting with heroin, marijuana, or meth—or wondering whether they are ready to seek help for addiction.

 Phases of Addiction